mathsaey/skitter/manual/telemetry.md

 # Telemetry

-This page details the telemetry events emitted by Skitter.

 > #### Info {:.neutral}
 >
 > This page is only relevant for those who wish to intercept the telemetry